Log into the WebSphere Integrated Solutions Console (ISC) for your HCL Connections Environment.

 Click "Next", then click "Finish", then save the master configuration.
 Repeat these steps for

-Select the AdminUsers role and Map users/groups per your requirements.
-It is suggested that only one or a select group of users are given access to this application.
+Select the "AdminUsers" role and Map users/groups per your requirements.
+It is suggested that only one or a small number of users are given access to this application.

-Start the application by checking the select box for it from the list and selecting "Start".
+Start the application by checking the select box for it from the list and clicking "Start".